 In regression analysis the main objective is to estimate the functional relationship $\YY={\bf f}(\XX,\boldsymbol{\varepsilon})$ between a set of $q \geq 1$ response variables $\YY = (Y_1, \dots, Y_q)$ and a set of $p \geq 1$ predictor variables $\XX = (X_1, \dots, X_p)$ where \(\boldsymbol{\varepsilon}\) is a model-dependent error.
 In view of constructing a good model, the question naturally arises to what extent \(\YY\) can be predicted from the information provided by the multivariate predictor variable \(\XX\), and which of the predictor variables \(X_1, \dots, X_p\) are relevant for the model at all.

-We refer to $\kappa$ as a \emph{measure of predictability} for the random vector \(\YY\) given the random vector \(\XX\) if it satisfies the following axioms: \begin{enumerate}[({A}1)] \item $0 \leq \kappa(\YY|\XX) \leq 1$, \item $\kappa(\YY|\XX) = 0$ if and only if $\YY$ and $\XX$ are independent, \item $\kappa(\YY|\XX) = 1$ if and only if $\YY$ is perfectly dependent on $\XX$, i.e., there exists some measurable function ${\bf f}: \R^p \to \R^q$ such that $\YY = {\bf f}(\XX)$ almost surely, where \(p\) is the dimension of \(\XX\) and \(q\) the dimension of \(\YY\,.\) \end{enumerate} In addition to the above-mentioned three axioms, it is desirable that additional information improves the predictability of \(\YY\,.\) This yields the following two closely related properties of a measure of predictability $\kappa$ which prove to be of utmost importance for this paper (cf, e.g, \cite{chatterjee2021,sfx2022phi,fgwt2021,deb2020b,strothmann2022}): \begin{enumerate}[({P}1)] \item \emph{Information gain inequality}: $\kappa(\YY|\XX) \leq \kappa(\YY|(\XX,\ZZ))$ for all $\XX$, $\ZZ$ and $\YY$. \item \emph{Characterization of conditional independence}: $\kappa(\YY|\XX) = \kappa(\YY|(\XX,\ZZ))$ if and only if $\YY$ and $\ZZ$ are conditionally independent given $\XX$. \end{enumerate}
+We refer to $\kappa$ as a \emph{measure of predictability} for the random vector \(\YY\) given the random vector \(\XX\) if it satisfies the following axioms, cf. \citep{Renyi-1959} and \citep{siburg2013}: \begin{enumerate}[({A}1)] \item $0 \leq \kappa(\YY,\XX) \leq 1$, \item $\kappa(\YY,\XX) = 0$ if and only if $\YY$ and $\XX$ are independent, \item $\kappa(\YY,\XX) = 1$ if and only if $\YY$ is perfectly dependent on $\XX$, i.e., there exists some measurable function ${\bf f}: \R^p \to \R^q$ such that $\YY = {\bf f}(\XX)$ almost surely. \end{enumerate} In addition to the above-mentioned three axioms, it is desirable that additional information improves the predictability of \(\YY\,.\) This yields the following two closely related properties which appear to be crucial for this paper (cf., e.g., \citep{chatterjee2021,sfx2022phi,fgwt2021,deb2020b,strothmann2022}): \begin{enumerate}[({P}1)] \item \emph{Information gain inequality}: $\kappa(\YY,\XX) \leq \kappa(\YY,(\XX,\ZZ))$ for all $\XX$, $\ZZ$ and $\YY$. \item \emph{Characterization of conditional independence}: $\kappa(\YY,\XX) = \kappa(\YY,(\XX,\ZZ))$ if and only if $\YY$ and $\ZZ$ are conditionally independent given $\XX$. \end{enumerate}

-To the best of the authors' knowledge and according to \citet{chatterjee2023}, so far the only measure of predictability applicable to a vector $\YY = (Y_1, \dots,Y_q)$ of $q > 1$ response variables has been introduced by \citet{deb2020b} and employs the vector-valued structure of $\YY$ for its evaluation.
+To the best of our knowledge and according to \citet{chatterjee2023}, so far the only measure of predictability applicable to a vector $\YY = (Y_1, \dots,Y_q)$ of $q > 1$ response variables has been introduced by \citet{deb2020b} and employs the vector-valued structure of $\YY$ for its evaluation.
 In contrast to that, in the present paper, we take a different approach by converting the original vector-valued problem into a univariate problem and then applying to it a measure of predictability for a single response variable capable of characterizing conditional independence.
-A particularly suitable candidate for such a single response measure has been recently introduced by \citet{chatterjee2021}: Their so-called `simple measure of conditional dependence' $\xi$ is defined for \(q=1\) (in its unconditional form) by
+A particularly suitable candidate for such a single response measure has been recently introduced by \citet{chatterjee2021}: Their so-called `simple measure of conditional dependence' $\xi$ is defined for \(q=1\) by